 It is important to realize how much something is costing you on a regular basis.
 This more than just the realization that dinner out cost you $15.00 tonight.
 Occasionally you need to take into account the opportunity cost and time cost of certain habits.
 It is also important to realize how some habits and choices may be saving more than just money or time.
 Once you have determined which things are the most important to you, you may find other areas that you can cut back on.

 One important thing to look at is how much time something costs you.
+This means you will figure out the hourly cost for the item.
 For example, if you stop by and pick up some fast food on the way home for work to save yourself some time, you may spend between seven and eight dollars for the meal.
 If this were half of your hourly wage or less, then it would be about an even trade-off in time saved if you were single.
 (Assuming that you can afford to eat out.)

 This can be applied to a lot of different activities and things in your life.
 You may find that the time you spend working to pay for your health club membership is worth it.
 But you may decide that the time you spend on working to pay for your maid service is not.
 These are personal choices and the answers will vary for everyone.
 If you figure out what each activity or habit that you have costs you in amount of time that you have to work, you can begin to weigh which activities are worth spending money or time on.